AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 Congratulations!
 You have completed the AEM Quick Site Creation journey!
 You should now:

-* Understand how Cloud Manager and the front end pipeline work to manage and deploy front end customizations.
+* Understand how Cloud Manager and the front-end pipeline work to manage and deploy front-end customizations.
-* Know how to create an AEM site based on a template and how to provide the theme and credentials to a front end developer.
+* Know how to create an AEM site based on a template and how to provide the theme and credentials to a front-end developer.
 * How to customize and test a theme using proxied AEM content and commit those changes to AEM git.
-* How to deploy front end customization using the pipeline.
+* How to deploy front-end customization using the pipeline.

 You are now ready to customize the themes of your own AEM site.
 However AEM is a powerful tool and there are many additional options available.
 Check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.